Professional edition active

 If the patient is in immediate danger, the physician, in consultation with the patient, should consider hospital admission, law enforcement intervention, or relocation to a safe home.
 The patient should be informed of the risks and consequences of each option.

 If the patient is not in immediate danger, steps to reduce risk should be taken but are less urgent.
 The choice of intervention depends on the perpetrator’s intent to harm.
-For example, if a family member administers too much of a drug because the physician’s directions are misunderstood, the only intervention needed may be to give clearer instructions.
+For example, if a family member administers too much of a medication because the physician’s directions are misunderstood, the only intervention needed may be to give clearer instructions.
 A deliberate overdose requires more intensive intervention.

 In general, interventions need to be tailored to each situation.
-Interventions may include
+Interventions may include:

 • Medical assistance